A-DaRo/qia-challenge-2025/docs/implementation plan/master_roadmap.md

 **Guiding Principles**:

 1. **Synthesize, Not Repeat**: This document hyperlinks to phase analyses for mathematical proofs.
 It operationalizes findings into tasks.
-2. **"Strangler Fig" Migration**: Legacy `ehok` components are wrapped, replicated in SquidASM context, validated for parity, then deprecated.
+2. **Aggressive Legacy Removal**: Legacy `ehok` components are wrapped, replicated in SquidASM context, validated for parity, then **permanently deleted**.
+No rollback option.
 3. **Test-Driven Migration (TDM)**: Every component has validation tests defined *before* migration.
-Green tests gatekeep the critical path.
+Green tests gatekeep the critical path and must pass before legacy code removal.
 4. **No Code Here**: This document defines *what* to build and *when*—not *how* to implement.

 ---